-Master of Social Work students who enter under this application intend to complete the admission and degree requirements for the
+Master of Social Work students who enter under this program intend to complete the admission and degree requirements for the Master of Social Work.

-Master of Arts in School Counseling students who enter under this application intend to complete the admission and degree requirements and counseling certification for the Master of Arts in School Counseling unless otherwise noted.
+Master of Arts in School Counseling students who enter under this program intend to complete the admission and degree requirements and counseling certification for the Master of Arts in School Counseling unless otherwise noted.

-Master of Science in Clinical Mental Health Counseling students who enter under this application intend to complete the admission and degree requirements for the Master of Science in Clinical Mental Health Counseling.
+Master of Science in Clinical Mental Health Counseling students who enter under this program intend to complete the admission and degree requirements for the Master of Science in Clinical Mental Health Counseling.

-Master of Arts in Education-Teacher as Leader students who enter under this application already hold a teaching certificate, and intend to complete the admissions and degree requirements for the Master of Arts in Education-Teacher as Leader program.
+Master of Arts in Education-Teacher as Leader students who enter under this program already hold a teaching certificate, and intend to complete the admission and degree requirements for the Master of Arts in Education - Teacher as Leader program.

-Rank I Teaching students who enter under this application intend to complete the admissions and program requirements for the non- degree Rank I program in education.
+Rank I Teaching students who enter under this program intend to complete the admission and program requirements for the non-degree Rank I program in education.

-Rank I School Counseling students who enter under this application intend to complete the admission and program requirements in order to obtain certification.
+Rank I School Counseling students who enter under this program intend to complete the admission and program requirements in order to obtain certification in school counseling.

-Master of Arts in Teaching students who enter under this application intend to complete the admission and degree requirements for the Master of Arts in Teaching in order to obtain initial certification.
+Master of Arts in Teaching students who enter under this program intend to complete the admission and degree requirements for the Master of Arts in Teaching in order to obtain initial certification.